List of England Twenty20 International cricket records: Highest individual score

+Phil Salt holds the England record with his century against South Africa during their tour of England in 2025.

 Highest individual score – progression of record

 Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

-Virat Kohli of India has scored the most half-centuries in T20Is with 37.
-Jos Buttler has the most half-centuries for England, with 19.
+Jos Buttler has the most half-centuries for England, with 28.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

-Rohit Sharma has scored the most centuries in T20Is with 4.
-Four players have each scored a single century for England.
+Phil Salt is the only England batsman with more than one century.